unameit10000000/8leaps-website/README.md

 ## Learn More

 Visit 8Leaps to learn more about their web development [services](https://8leaps.com/services) and how they help various types of clients create effective online presences.

+## Copyright

+(c) 2025-present 8Leaps.
+All rights reserved.

+This code is the exclusive property of 8Leaps.
+Unauthorized copying, modification, distribution, or use is strictly prohibited.